-Our Board believes that maintaining a strong, independent group of directors that comprises a majority of our Board is important for good governance, and eight of our nine directors qualify as independent.
+Our Board believes that maintaining a strong, independent group of directors that comprises a majority of our Board is important for good governance, and nine of our ten directors currently qualify as independent.
 The Board believes that all of our directors should possess the qualities described in our Corporate Governance Guidelines, including integrity and moral responsibility, the capacity to evaluate strategy and reach sound conclusions and the willingness and ability to devote the time required to fulfill the duties of a director.
-In addition, the Board places high value on the ability of individual directors to contribute to a constructive Board environment
+In addition, the Board places high value on the ability of individual directors to contribute to a constructive Board environment.